Technologies

 Effectiveness tests

-This type of investigation is also fundamental in the case of slaughter plants, both to obtain a complete picture of the type and intensity of emissions and therefore for the subsequent design and construction phase of abatement plants.
+This type of investigation is also fundamental in the case of slaughter plants, both to obtain a complete picture of the type and intensity of emissions and therefore for the subsequent design and construction of abatement plants.

 Conclusions